Robbie Fowler: Muangthong United

 On 1 October 2011, Fowler was appointed as the manager of Muangthong United, where he was already an existing player.
 Muangthong had taken action and sacked Henrique Calisto; a statement made by the club read, "The board have appointed Robbie Fowler as the acting head coach and have terminated the contract of Portuguese boss Henrique Calisto.
 The contract is until the end of the season and the team must adapt to long-term goals if it is to succeed in Asia", thus making Fowler player-manager.

 In October 2013, it was announced that Fowler would be taking up a coaching role with Liverpool's academy.
-On 9 September 2014, it was reported that Fowler had applied for the vacant managerial role at his former club Leeds United.

 Brisbane Roar

-On 23 April 2019, it was announced by Australian Hyundai A-League club Brisbane Roar that Fowler had signed a two-year contract to act as the club's new head coach ahead of the forthcoming 2019–20 season.
-Upon his appointment, it was also announced that Tony Grant and Darren Davies would be joining his coaching staff, with Davies having acted as caretaker manager prior to Fowler's arrival.
-To mark the managerial contrast, Brisbane announced a major clear-out during the off-season, where fourteen senior players were released, notably marquee player Eric Bautheac.
+On 23 April 2019, it was announced by Australian A-League club Brisbane Roar that Fowler had signed a two-year contract to act as the club's new head coach ahead of the 2019–20 season.
+Tony Grant and Darren Davies joined his coaching staff, with Davies having acted as caretaker manager prior to Fowler's arrival.
+Brisbane announced a major clear-out during the off-season, where fourteen senior players were released, notably marquee player Éric Bauthéac.
 Fowler then made his first signing as a manager in June, when Roy O'Donovan signed from Newcastle United Jets.

-Fowler's first competitive match in charge came in a 2–0 thriller, which ended in Brisbane's favour against reigning A-League champions Sydney on 7 August in the FFA Cup.
-Independently, Fowler won the league's Coach of the Month accolade for January and February 2020.
-With play halted as a result of the COVID-19 pandemic for the past three months, Fowler announced his decision to leave the club, stating that he was unwilling to be apart from his family; he and Grant had returned to England in March.
+Fowler's first competitive match was a 2–0 win over reigning champions Sydney FC on 7 August in the FFA Cup.
+Fowler won the league's Coach of the Month accolade for January and February 2020.
+With the league suspended in March due to the COVID-19 pandemic, he resigned on 29 June in order to be closer to his family.